That's What I Like (Bruno Mars song): International

 "That's What I Like" peaked at number 12 on the UK singles chart and was certified triple platinum by the British Phonographic Industry (BPI), denoting sales and streams equivalent to 1,800,000 units.
 On the Belgian charts, the single debuted at number 34 on February 25, 2017, on the Ultratop 50 in Flanders, peaking at number three for two consecutive weeks in April.
 On the Ultratop 50 in Wallonia, the song debuted at number 34 on March 25, 2017, and went on to peak at number eight in May.
 It was certified platinum by the Belgian Entertainment Association (BEA).
 The track peaked at number seven on the Portuguese Single Charts.
-It earned a platinum plaque from the Associação Fonográfica Portuguesa (AFP), for its sales and streams equivalent to 20,000.
+It earned a platinum plaque from the Associação Fonográfica Portuguesa (AFP).

+Despite only peaking at number 42 in France, "That's What I Like" was certified diamond by the Syndicat National de l'Édition Phonographique (SNEP).
 "That's What I Like" entered the Official New Zealand Music Chart at number 26 on February 20, 2017.
 In its sixth week, the track peaked at number four, where it remained for two weeks.
-The song ranked at the fifth spot on the 2017 Year-End List and received an eight-time platinum certification from the Recording Industry Association of New Zealand (RMNZ).
+The song ranked at the fifth spot on the 2017 Year-End List and received an nine-time platinum certification from the Recording Industry Association of New Zealand (RMNZ).
 In Australia, the single debuted at number 47 on the ARIA Singles Chart for the week of March 5, 2017.
 In its sixth week on the chart, the song peaked at number five, becoming Mars's twelfth top-ten single in Australia.
 It was certified four-times platinum by the Australian Recording Industry Association (ARIA) for exceeding 70,000 units.
 The song reached the top 20 in several other countries, including Denmark, Ireland, and Scotland.
 The song was the fourth-best-selling digital single of 2017, with 9.7 million units.